youkhi/microsoft-foundry-labs/en/03-agents.md

 4. **Test Agent**

-   **Try these questions in the Chat tab:**
+   **Test with these questions in the Chat tab:**

    ```
    User: Hello
    ```
-   → Uses lightweight model for simple greeting
+   → Routes to a lightweight model for simple greetings

    ```
    User: What data were you trained on?
    ```
-   → Responds with model information using base model
+   → Uses the base model to respond with model information

    ```
    User: Create a hands-on guide for microsoft foundry new portal.
    I need a guide that covers foundry models, model-router, foundry agents,
    foundry tools, foundry knowledge, foundry control plane all in the foundry portal
    ```
-   → Uses high-performance model for complex document generation
+   → Routes to a high-performance model for complex document generation

    ![Test in Chat tab](../assets/03-05-agent-chat-test.png)